vertigis/meridian-design/docs/design-language.md

 ![tabs](/img/dialogs/dialog.png "Dialog")

 Alerts must always preface the problem, and offer the user the ability to dismiss, edit, or disregard the problem in question.
-Additional Information for alerts can be found in the **<a href="https://developers.geocortex.com/docs/web/tutorial-run-workflow-app-config/#prerequisites" target="_blank">Developers Center Information.</a>**

 ---